betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 Arno’s tool—specifically, the bash script [`tmpi`](https://github.com/Azrael3000/tmpi.git)—runs MPI processes in a grid of panes within a `tmux` window and multiplexes keyboard input to all of them.
 This is another major improvement over `xterm`.

-The following image shows `tmpi` in action, and this [article](https://mpi-debug.org/2026-02-20-tmux/) explains its usage in detail.
+The following screen capture shows `tmpi` in action, and this [article](https://mpi-debug.org/2026-02-20-tmux/) explains its usage in detail.

 <img src='../../images/2026-04-mpi-debugging-tmux.png' class='page lightbox' alt="Image of a multi-process debugging session in tmux"/>